Skip to content Skip to footer

 Language

-French is the predominant language spoken in Rimouski, reflecting the cultural heritage of the Quebec province.
+French is the predominant language spoken in Rimouski, with the majority of the population being bilingual in French and English.

 Cost Of Living